Elizabeth Talbott

 Profile

-Professor Talbott’s academic preparation is in the fields of psychology and special education.
-She is passionate about research that contributes to positive outcomes for children and youth who have complex learning, behavioral, and mental health needs, with a particular expertise in evidence-based assessment.
-Her research is both multi-disciplinary and collaborative: She works with colleagues in education, clinical and school psychology, and pediatrics on behalf of youth with disabilities.
-Dr. Talbott was a professor in special education at the University of Illinois at Chicago (UIC) for more than 20 years and has served as department chair at both UIC and W&M. She regularly advocates on Capitol Hill on behalf of young people with disabilities with the Council for Exceptional Children (CEC), where she serves as Public Policy Chair in CEC’s Division for Research.
-Dr. Talbott’s collaborative research has been funded by the National Science Foundation, the National Institute of Mental Health, the Institute of Education Sciences, and the U.S. Department of Education.
+Professor Talbott is passionate about research, teaching and service that yield positive outcomes for children and youth who have learning, behavioral and mental health needs.
+She embraces team science, collaborating with colleagues in education, child clinical and school psychology, pediatrics and public policy.
+Dr. Talbott was a professor in special education at the University of Illinois at Chicago (UIC) for more than 20 years and has served as department chair at both UIC and W&M. She advocates on Capitol Hill with national organizations (Council for Exceptional Children; American Educational Research Association) on behalf of students with and without disabilities.
+Dr. Talbott’s collaborative research has been funded by the Institute of Education Sciences, the National Science Foundation, the National Institute of Mental Health and the U.S. Department of Education.

 Education